This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 I was allowed to test these Products

 The colorful Marabu Alcohol Inks are individually available in 13 bright, brilliant colors and leave nothing to be desired.
-Add to this the extender and three shimmering metallics: gold, silver and bronze as well as the absolute highlight: the effect color Diamond Sparkle.
+Add to this the extender and three shimmering metalics: gold, silver and bronze as well as the absolute highlight: the effect color Diamond Sparkle.

 If you prefer to try a few colors first, it is recommended to try one of the 3 sets Flowers or Underwater.
 These consist of three bottles of Alcohol Ink, a Permanent Marker with two tips, five sheets of DIN A6 special paper and instructions.